google/built_value.dart/README.md

 It _supports changes to the data model_.
 Optional fields can be added or removed, and fields can be switched from optional to required, allowing your data model to evolve without breaking compatbility.
-Some other libraries break compatability on any change to any serializable class.
+Some other libraries break compatibility on any change to any serializable class.

 It's _modular_.
 Each endpoint can choose which classes to know about;
 for example, you can have multiple clients that each know about only a subset of